 As the Refill Revolution grows, we want to make sure you’re equipped with everything you need to make a splash about your local Refill Scheme.
 There are now almost 200 incredible Local Refill Schemes, just like you across the UK and we’re seeing more and more schemes wanting to make a splash in their local town or city.

-We know people want to reduce single-use plastic and what better way to cut down than by switching from a plastic water bottle to a reusable bottle!
+We know people want to reduce single-use plastic and what better way to cut down than by switching to reusables!
 A great way to reach people and let them know about the Refill campaign is with a stand at an event, or in a public location where you can talk about Refill.

 Why should you have a stand?